-Jan-

 This is where it gets really interesting.
 GOOG with a price of $465/share would seem almost 10 times more expensive then its Internet counterpart YHOO at $43/share.
 However, a closer look at the price-to-earnings ratio shows that Google is actually only trading at about 2x the multiple of YHOO or 63 multiple points.
 This is about a 150% difference in multiples and not a 1000% difference as reflected in the share price.
 This is still a considerable difference and much of the Google run-up this year is in anticipation of the increase in earnings per share you will see.
 This type of growth is what Wall Street eats up.

-To recap: remember that a stocks price is nothing more then the Multiple multiplied by the Earnings (M x E = P).
+To recap: remember that a stock's price is nothing more than the Multiple multiplied by the Earnings (M x E = P).
 Don't let a stock with a high price scare you and don't make any rash investment decisions until you have researched a stocks true value as compared to its competition - or you may miss some really good investment opportunities, like when Google traded at $200/share and people thought that was too much.
 Happy Investing :-)

-7 Comments - Post your comment below.
+8 Comments - Post your comment below.

 Katie